Josefina Wettergrund: Life

-She was born to the custom official Carl Gustaf Kjellberg and Ulrika Lundberg.
-She was active as a governess and managed a girl school in Ronneby in 1850–1857 before she married the telegrapher Wilhelm Wettergrund and moved to Kalmar.
+Wettergrund was born in 1830 to Carl Gustaf Kjellberg and Ulrika Lundberg, in the parish of Färlöv in Scania.
+Her father was a custom official and her mother was a teacher, not married to her father.
+She grew up with her mother in Blekinge, and attended school in Karlshamn.
+Wettergrund was active as a governess and opened and managed a girls' school in Ronneby in 1850–1857 before she married the telegrapher and later auditor Wilhelm Wettergrund and moved to Kalmar.
 From 1866, she lived in Stockholm.

-She debuted as a published poet in 1858, and continued to contribute to various magazines and papers.
-In 1871–75, she edited the weekly family magazine Svalan, where August Strindberg debuted as a novelist.
+Wettergrund has written poems and stories since childhood, and debuted as a published poet in 1858, with Småbitar på vers och prosa, which had a foreword by Wilhelm von Braun.
+This volume was followed by four others in a series.
+Wettergrund continued to contribute to various magazines and papers.
+In 1871–1875, she edited the weekly family magazine Svalan, where August Strindberg debuted as a novelist.
+She also edited the Aftonbladet serials section for a few years.
 She was a well known and popular writer in contemporary Sweden, and admired particularly for her ability to depict the defects of human character with humor.
+She wrote under the pseudonym Lea.

+Wettergrund died in 1903 and is buried in Norra cemetery in Stockholm.